AdobeDocs/campaign.en/help/v8/dev/datamodel.md

 You can use the default Recipient table with the out-of-the-box fields, such as described in [this section](#ootb-profiles).
 If needed, you can extend it with two mechanisms:

 * [Extend an existing table](extend-schema.md) with new fields.
-For example, you can add a new “Loyalty” field to the Recipient table.
+For example, you can add a new "Loyalty" field to the Recipient table.
-* [Create a new table](create-schema.md), for example a “Purchase” table listing all the purchases made by each profile of the database, and link it to the Recipient table.
+* [Create a new table](create-schema.md), for example a "Purchase" table listing all the purchases made by each profile of the database, and link it to the Recipient table.

 ![](../assets/do-not-localize/glass.png) Discover best practices when working with Campaign datamodel in [this section](datamodel-best-practices.md).